keri-c/CNCC-2021-beginner/README.md

 including Python installation and essential packages, a decent text editor, and a shell.
 We'll also introduce the Python & IPython shells, the Jupyter notebook and explains how to run a python script from the command line.
 In case you cannot install Python/Anaconda in your computer, you can use [Google Colab](https://colab.research.google.com/github/bordeaux-neurocampus/CNCC-2021-beginner/blob/main/project/project-2021.ipynb).
-Further information on how to use Colab with our data will be given during the course.
+We've added a short tutorial on how to use Colab in [here](lessons/programming/colab_steps.md).

 **Prerequisites**: None
 **See also**: [Anaconda installation](https://docs.anaconda.com/anaconda/install/),